zeis/vim-kolor/README.md

 ## Donations

-This color scheme is dedicated to the the Ugandan children (see Vim's website).
+This color scheme is dedicated to the Ugandan children (see Vim's website).

-How about donating to [them](http://iccf-holland.org/click5.html)?.
-And, if you donate, please, let me know.
+How about donating to [them](http://iccf-holland.org/click5.html)?
+And if you donate, please, let me know.

 ## Self-promotion